kdaglas/fast/README.md

 ### Final result:

-API is being hosted by heroku at:
+API is being hosted by heroku here:

 ### Endpoints to make an order, view all orders, view a specific order and update an order status.